backstage/backstage/docs/reference/utility-apis/StorageApi.md

 ### set()

-Save persistant data, and emit messages to anyone that is using observe\$ for this key
+Save persistent data, and emit messages to anyone that is using observe\$ for this key

 <pre>